lfurtkevicova/gislab-my-notes/docs/commands.rst

 :command:`vagrant version`
    tells the version of the installed Vagrant as well as the latest version of Vagrant that is currently available

+:command:`VBoxManage list runningvms`
+   gets a list of all running VirtualBox virtual machines